muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T62B)
+- Fix: AFCS device tab not checking to see if AFCS module is enabled or not.
+- Fix: AFCS missing module option in modules tab (global options)

 ### (m77T62A)
 - New: API (Voice): added a two tone beep to signal voice recognition is enabled/disabled.
 This can be turned off in the voice settings options.
 - Change: Control Action: added voice management commands to enable/disable/toggle voice recognition from any input (on top of the default input setup in voice settings).